 Accidents happen in the workplace every day.
 Employee suffer injuries and illnesses during the course of the employment.
 The injuries may require the employee to seek medical care and miss days from work.
 The medical expenses become an unexpected financial obligation.
 To receive compensation for a work-related injury, an employee must notify her employer of the injury as soon as possible after the incident and make a claim.
 The employer must handle the claim through the business’ workers’ compensation insurance.

-In New Jersey and Pennsylvania, employers must have employment insurance that covers all employees in case they are injured in a job-related incident.
+In New Jersey, employers must have employment insurance that covers all employees in case they are injured in a job-related incident.
 However, both states allow employers to choose the source of the insurance.
 One option is to purchase a workers’ compensation insurance policy.
 The second option is for employers to receive approval to have self-insurance.

 Workers’ compensation is no-fault insurance that provides medical benefits and wage compensation to the injured employee.
-It is the exclusive remedy for compensation in New Jersey and Pennsylvania for employees who are injured in the workplace.
+It is the exclusive remedy for compensation in New Jersey for employees who are injured in the workplace.
 If the initial claim with the employer is denied, the employee can file a workers’ compensation claim.
 If the employer’s workplace is in New Jersey, the employee files his formal claim petition with the New Jersey Division of Workers’ Compensation.
-If the employer is located in Pennsylvania, the workers’ compensation claim is filed with the Pennsylvania Bureau of Workers’ Compensation.

 When an injured worker files a workers’ compensation claim, they may be eligible to receive the following benefits: